 Jeremy is the ginger-haired comic you’ll see hanging out with AaA folks.
 Having only been exposed to revival prayer and Amy Grant while growing up in a strict Christian household, he discovered gangsta rap as a teen and ever since then has been waiting for his big break out of the comedy circuit and into rap as an adjunct member of Wu Tang Clan.
 Check out this AaA co-creator’s stuff at Whitman’s Mind.

-Known locally as “The Hardest Working Man in Atheism,” Jerry Schiffelbein is the current president of the Humanists of Washington, vice-president of Seattle Atheists, and treasurer of the Greater Seattle Chapter of Americans United for the Separation of Church and State.
+Known locally as “The Hardest Working Man in Atheism,” Jerry Schiffelbein has served on the boards of Humanists of Washington, Seattle Atheists, the Greater Seattle Chapter of Americans United for the Separation of Church and State, Camp Quest, and the University of Washington’s Secular Student Union.
 He also organizes several Meetup groups, including Secular Seattle, Heathens Do It Better, and the Northwest Freethought Coalition Events Meetup.
 His day job consists of developing database projects with various vendors around the area, mostly at Microsoft.
 In his spare time, he enjoys racquetball, Wallyball, unicycling, Texas Hold ‘em poker, and model railroading.

 Also known as YouTube’s BionicDance, occacional guest-host Keight treks down from Seattle to lend her LiveBlogging and creative graphical artistry to AaA’s endeavors.
 If she’s not doing any of the above, you’ll likely find her rollerblading likes it’s 1989.
 She also works on her original webcomic The Adventures of Kanira Baxter.